 It is generally not recommended to have a wood burning appliance in a shop or garage where there may be gasoline or solvent fumes.
-However, it is permissible as long as the appliance is raised 18” off the floor.
-In addition, if it’s in a garage, it must be protected from impact.
-The regulations are vague here, but one or two steel posts well anchored to the floor will meet requirements.
+However, it is permissible as long as the appliance fire box is raised 18” off the floor.
+In addition, if it’s in a garage, it must be protected from vehicle impact.
+The regulations are vague here, but one or two steel posts well anchored to the floor will meet the requirements.

 We Provide WETT Certified Inspection Services to Alliston, Alcona, Angus, Barrie, Bradford, Bracebridge, Collingwood, Creemore, Elmvale, Innisfil, Orillia, Midland, Newmarket, Penetanguishene, Ramara, Stayner

 Certified Building Code Official